CLOSE X

 A Day Tour from Dublin to Belfast, Northern Ireland

 While Kilkenny’s 12th-century castle may be the jewel of that beautiful city, the treasure of modern-day Belfast is the much-heralded Titanic Museum.
-The museum is an incredible place, alone worth a day tour up from Dublin.
-Belfast, in fact, is an easy and comfortable day tour by train form Dublin.
+The museum is an incredible place, alone worth a day trip up from Dublin.
+Belfast is an easy and comfortable day trip by train from Dublin.

 But do yourself a favor and explore more of the city, as well, since there’s a lot to do and see here.